 FBI Test Lewinsky’s Stained Dress For Clinton DNA dragging the Presidency even lower into an abyss of goo.

 After Grand Jury testimony Clinton Admits He “Mislead” US For 6 Months.
-Not to be outdone, his wife had been doing the same kind of misleading shit for years and still does today.
+Not to be outdone, Hilary would go on to do the same thing for decades.

 Exxon and Mobil Merge because… well, why not?